-YQCA: Youth for the Quality Care of Animals training must be taken ANUALLY by all 4-H members that enroll in Dairy Cattle, Beef Cattle, Swine, Sheep, and Goats.
+YQCA: Youth for the Quality Care of Animals training must be taken ANNUALLY by all 4-H members that enroll in Beef Cattle, Dairy Cattle, Goats, Sheep, and Swine.
 Members may choose to complete the YQCA training online at www.yqcaprogram.org for \$12 OR attend an in-person training for \$3.
 Training for the 2024 4-H Fair must be completed by May 31st.
+We will be offering two in-person sessions on March 29 at 9 AM and 1 PM.
 Visit the YQCA website to register for the in-person training as well.
+The following YQCA trainings have been scheduled: